 As soon as my wife, Natasha, and I packed our daughter off to her first year of college, we packed our truck with kayaks, rods and tackle and went fishing.
 I may have lost a daughter, but I’ve gained back a fishing buddy.
-Of course, keeping my partner hooked required the right gear to make her experience comfortable, fun, and fashionable.
+Of course, keeping my partner hooked required the right women’s kayak fishing gear designed for comfort, performance, fun and fashion.

 The fishing cap is probably the most important angling accessory.
 Not only does it protect your dome from sun, rain, wind and cold, but a lucky fishing hat will also carry an angler’s fortune.
 I love my 12wt trucker cap with the sun-absorbing black brim for sight fishing.
 Natasha isn’t a trucker girl, so I picked out the Five-Panel hat, with a breathable cotton cap and same satin black brim.
 I’ve even caught Natasha wearing it in the garden.

 Style meets substance with Simms’ line of sharp-looking technical apparel.
 The Solarflex Crewneck features extended sleeves, neck and hem to cover more skin.
 The material wicks moisture to control body temperature.
 Paired with the Mataura pant, the combo offers UPF 50 protection with stretchy, quick-dry fabric perfect for pedaling her kayak.
 The outfit has flat seams and low-profile pockets, so it works great as a mid-layer in the shoulder seasons.
 Choosing Simms crewneck and pants was easy, picking the color was not.